Growing Cilantro From Seed – to Soak or Not to Soak the Seed

 Below is the photo of the cilantro seeds after sowing.

 The tray on the left is the dry cilantro seeds.
 The tray to the right is the pre-soaked cilantro seeds.
-Each tray is about 38 square-inches.
+Each tray is about 38 square inches.

 The Home Microgreens Store Sells Split Cilantro Seeds

-A spray bottle is used to wet to seeds and soil before the trays are covered and blacked-out from light.
-Weights are added to the top of the trays and placed on a seed heat mat for four days before they're looked at again.
+A spray bottle is used to wet seeds and soil before the trays are covered and blacked-out from light.
+Weights are added to the top of the trays and placed on a seed heat mat for four days before they’re looked at again.

 Day 4 - Cilantro Germination